quantumsheep/esgi-courses/README.md

 Text
 ```

 The text can contain every informations depending on the subtitle's name.
-Also, a sub-categories can exists recursively, as you want to.私
+Also, a sub-categories can exists recursively, as you want to.

+## Helping
+Feel free to improve